 This course does not offer an edX certificate.

-For learners who would like to progress to the ACCA Diploma in Accounting and Business, please register with ACCA as a student
+For learners who would like to progress to the ACCA Diploma in Accounting and Business (RQF Level 4), please register with ACCA as a student.

 We recommend you study ACCA-X courses: Accountant in Business; Management Accounting; and Financial Accounting before taking ACCA’s computer-based exams Accountant in Business (AB)/FAB, Management Accounting (MA)/FMA and Financial Accounting (FA)/FFA.
 You will also need to complete a free, online module called "Foundations in Professionalism".

 Lynn qualified as a Chartered Accountant in 1992 and moved into financial publishing in 1997.
 She was employed as one of BPP Professional Education’s in-house writers for eight years and whilst in this role, she was the author responsible for several management accounting, business mathematics and statistics titles for a number of accounting qualifications (AAT, ICSA, CIMA, CAT and ACCA).
 She also worked as a freelance lecturer teaching foundation level cost accounting and quantitative techniques.
 Since 2005 she has been a self-employed author working on a variety of different educational publications (including science and maths at GCSE and A Level).